 Cleaning during Pregnancy – Do’s and Don’ts

 When you prefer doing major cleaning work by yourself, the news of pregnancy might make you rethink and re-plan your activities.
-Sure, you might get a maid for cleaning floor during pregnancy, or might even wonder if you could do that yourself.
+Sure, you might get a maid to clean the floor during pregnancy, or you might even wonder if you could do that yourself.
 Pregnancy definitely requires you to stay away from strenuous activities, but it is also essential to maintain a clean and hygienic environment around you during this time period.
-Apart from the physical stress, there is a degree of danger involved in using certain cleaning solutions and chemicals which may not always be safe for a pregnant woman and the baby inside her.
+Apart from the physical stress, there is a degree of danger involved in using certain cleaning solutions and chemicals, which may not always be safe for a pregnant woman and the baby inside her.
+So, is cleaning during pregnancy safe for pregnant women?

 Is Cleaning When Pregnant Safe?